ihshadin/flex-code/README.md

 ## Potential Enhancements

-After completing the primary features, consider adding the following enhancements to further improve FlexCode:
+After completing the primary features, consider adding these enhancements:

-- **Notifications**: Implement real-time notifications for contest updates and announcements.
+- **Notifications:** Implement real-time notifications for contest updates and announcements.
-- **Code Sharing**: Allow participants to share and discuss their solutions with other users.
+- **Code Sharing:** Allow participants to share and discuss their solutions.
-- **Code Review**: Introduce a code review feature where users can provide feedback on each other's solutions.
+- **Code Review:** Introduce a code review feature for feedback on solutions.

-## Getting Started

-To get started with FlexCode, follow these steps:

-1. Clone this repository.
-2. Install the necessary dependencies for the frontend and backend.
-3. Configure Firebase and MongoDB for authentication and data storage.
-4. Run the application locally for development.

-Detailed instructions for each step can be found in the project's documentation.

-## Deployment

-You can deploy FlexCode to a cloud platform such as Firebase or Vercel for public access.
-Ensure that you follow the deployment guidelines in the documentation to set up a production environment.

 ## Creators